Skip to main content

 High-volume animation studios that render thousands of frames weekly almost always benefit from cloud rendering.
 The math is straightforward: a 500-frame animation at 45 minutes per frame takes 375 hours on a single machine — over 15 days of continuous rendering.
 Distributed across 100 cloud nodes, the same job finishes in under 4 hours.

 Freelancers and small teams benefit when a single large project exceeds their local capacity.
-Rather than buying a second workstation that sits idle most of the year, sending one big job to a cloud render farm can be more economical.
+Rather than buying a second workstation that sits idle most of the year, sending one big job to a render cloud service can be more economical.

 Studios using GPU render engines (Redshift, Octane, V-Ray GPU) face a specific constraint: VRAM limits.
 A scene that exceeds your local GPU's VRAM simply will not render locally.
 Cloud farms with high-VRAM GPUs (like the RTX 5090 with 32 GB VRAM) can handle scenes that would fail on consumer-grade hardware with 12–16 GB.